The-Best-Codes/best-bible/README.md

 - `getBook(bookName, outputType = "default")`: Retrieves a specific book from the Bible.
 - `getRange(startBookName, startChapterNumber, startVerseNumber, endBookName, endChapterNumber, endVerseNumber, outputType = "default")`: Retrieves a range of verses from the Bible.

-The `outputType` parameter determines the format of the returned data:

-- `"default"`: Returns an array of verse content (default).
-- `"indexed"`: Returns an array of objects containing verse details (key, book, chapter, verse, and content).
-- `"string"`: Returns a string representation of the verse(s) in the format `"Book Chapter:Verse - Content"`.

 ### Utility Functions

 Best Bible also provides utility functions for querying Bible metadata: